ciciken/sc-friendlist/README.md

 ## Intro

   This is my solution to finding 1 to n degree friends given an adjacency list of friendships.
-I used c++ which was the fastest / most convenient dev env at my disposal, but c++ is not my strongest language.
+I used c++ which was the fastest / most convenient dev env at my disposal.

 #### Approach